cchitsiang/awesome-stars/topics.md

 ## emacs

 - [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
-Open and self-hostable.
-Get answers from the internet or your docs.
-Use any online or local LLM (e.g gpt, claude, gemini, llama, qwen, mistral).
-Access from web, obsidian, emacs,
+Self-hostable.
+Get answers from the web or your docs.
+Build custom agents, schedule automations, do deep research.
+Turn any online or local LLM into your personal, autonomous AI
 - [syl20bnr/spacemacs](https://github.com/syl20bnr/spacemacs) - A community-driven Emacs distribution - The best editor is neither Emacs nor Vim,  it's Emacs *and* Vim!

 ## embedded